ABOUT

 Social media is a simple, quick and effective way of communicating.
 It allows a user to reach whole communities at the click of a button, which is perfect for community engagement.
 Councils and councillors can constructively engage with communities rather than simply broadcasting information.
 But unfortunately, in a small number of cases, councillors and councils can experience online abuse.
 Social media can become where individuals resort to abusive behaviour, such as aggressive language, threats, trolling and bullying.
 Building up your following on social media is more challenging if a small number of angry voices dominate.

-The project team has collaborated with Breakthrough Communications to develop a new guide to social media for councils, officers and councillors to actively address the issues of civility and respect on social media.
+The project team developed a new guide to social media for councils, officers and councillors to actively address the issues of civility and respect on social media.
 It is designed to guide you through the challenges of social media for local councils, from handling trolling to legitimate challenge and scrutiny, from smear campaigns to politics.
 The guide will help you use positive language to tone to shape engagement and the conversation, to find common ground and engage with various views.

 There is also help on escalating issues, deleting and moderating comments, blocking abusive users, reporting online abuse and legal matters to the police or social media platforms and deciding when it is time to get off social media.